I may already have lost

 You and people supporting you in your travels (parents, loved ones, friends) should review advice on international travel from the U.S. State Department (travel.state.gov).
 You should also review country-specific advice and warnings.
 The link for Spain is

 El Camino: Below is a map of “The Way” by John Brierly (who writes a popular series of “Camino Guides”).
-You can see that “The Way” is just a metaphor, i.e., there is no “The,” for a bunch of different routes that lead to Santiago de Compostela.
-Popular starting points are St. Jean Pied de Port in France, Roncesvalles or Pamplona in Spain (or Mérida or Seville, even Granada or Cadiz, for those wishing to walk the very long but historically and culturally rich Camino Mozárabe or the Via de la Plata from the south), Lisbon or Oporto or Fatima in Portugal, but there are many others.
-On the map you can see the water routes extending north to starting points in England.
+You can see that “The Way” is just a metaphor, i.e., there is no “The” for the bunch of different routes that lead to Santiago de Compostela.
+Popular starting points are St. Jean Pied de Port in France, Roncesvalles or Pamplona in Spain (or Mérida or Seville, even Granada or Cadiz, for those wishing to walk the very long but historically and culturally rich Camino Mozárabe, or the Via de la Plata from the south), Lisbon or Oporto or Fatima in Portugal, but there are many others.
+On the map you can see the water routes extending north to starting points in England or Ireland.
 Some pilgrims begin farther east: Germany, Lithuania, Switzerland, Italy and other countries have starting points.
 Even the idea of “starting point” is ambiguous: Many people will tell you that their pilgrimage began as they stepped across the threshold of their home on their way to Spain.
 Two of the decisions you’ll make is where to begin and how to end, and by the end of the winter quarter you will have answers to both questions, which are at once logistical, intellectual, and perhaps mystical or spiritual.
 (Your answers may, of course, change.)